Mojo-Numerics-and-Algorithms-group/NuMojo/CONTRIBUTING.md

 - Write concise, well-documented code.
 - Adhere to formatting conventions for indentation, spacing, and line breaks.

-Additionally refer to `style guide.md` for docstring and nameing conventions.
+Additionally refer to `style guide.md` for docstring and naming conventions.

 ## Pull Requests